Unlike tons of popular marketing tactics in the digital world, advertising isn’t free.

 And according to the latest studies, high-intent keywords are almost always driven by ad clicks, not organic search!
 Meaning targeting your SEO strategy around near-purchase keywords won’t do anything.

-Through keyword bidding on AdWords, you know which keywords are going to drive nearly instant sales.
+Through keyword bidding on Google Ads, you know which keywords are going to drive nearly instant sales.

 With SEO, you need to create a funnel to accommodate the buyer’s journey.
 You have to plan content, keywords and lead magnets to drive them down the funnel and “warm” them up for converting.

-But with AdWords, you can capitalize on searches that are already low in the funnel.
+But with Google Ads, you can capitalize on searches that are already low in the funnel.